chinapedia/wikipedia.abstract.en/Page/P_versus_NP_problem.md

 Does P mean "easy"?

-KnapsackEmpComplexity.GIF All of the above discussion has assumed that P means "easy" and "not in P" means "hard", an assumption known as _Cobham's thesis_.
+All of the above discussion has assumed that P means "easy" and "not in P" means "hard", an assumption known as _Cobham's thesis_.
 It is a common and reasonably accurate assumption in complexity theory; however, it has some caveats.

 First, it is not always true in practice.
 A theoretical polynomial algorithm may have extremely large constant factors or exponents thus rendering it impractical.
 On the other hand, even if a problem is shown to be NP-complete, and even if P ≠ NP, there may still be effective approaches to tackling the problem in practice.
 There are algorithms for many NP-complete problems, such as the knapsack problem, the traveling salesman problem and the Boolean satisfiability problem, that can solve to optimality many real-world instances in reasonable time.
 The empirical average-case complexity (time vs. problem size) of such algorithms can be surprisingly low.
 An example is the simplex algorithm in linear programming, which works surprisingly well in practice; despite having exponential worst-case time complexity it runs on par with the best known polynomial-time algorithms.[27]